Using Flow Control Mechanics

 is:

-- Following the tag !oneof
+- Following the tag

 , create a new YAML section (map) by starting an indented new line.
-That section should contain two properties:
+That section should contain two properties:- discriminator: A string that specifies what the

-- options: A YAML section (map) that contains all options.
+discriminator should be.
+The discriminator specifies which option was emitted. - options: A YAML section (map) that contains all options.
 The keys are the discriminator values, and the values should be valid expressions.

 Example: